struppigel/WisdomForHedgehogs/docs/Execution Environments/CPython Bytecode Reversing.md

+---
+comments: true
+---

+# CPython Bytecode

-# CPython Reversing - Decompilers, Disassemblers, Assemblers
+## Decompilers, Disassemblers, Assemblers

 When decompiling CPython bytecode, you need to make sure that the decompiler supports the CPython version

-## Decompilers and supported Python versions
+### Decompilers and supported Python versions

 The most versatile decompiler is probably uncompyle6.